 [Collaboration with St. Helena Public Library]

-Established in June 2021, the St. Helena Public Library’s Voices Collection is the result of a collaborative effort between the author, three librarians, a team of local booksellers and a well-placed literary muse from Brooklyn, New York.
+Established in June 2021, the St. Helena Public Library’s Voices Collection is the result of a collaborative effort between Holly Hubbard Preston, three librarians, a team of local booksellers and a well-placed literary muse from Brooklyn, New York.
 Created to bridge the gap between historically underrepresented readers and writers, the collection endeavors to offer something for everyone, regardless of color, class, gender, belief or ability.

 With 300 titles and growing, the books in this collection speak to every possible lived experience.
-Imagined and funded by local author and longtime library patron, Holly Hubbard Preston, the collection will serve as a springboard for future programming and further literary acquisitions—all with the aim of fostering broader community representation and understanding.
+Imagined and funded by Holly, local author and longtime library patron, the collection will serve as a springboard for future programming and further literary acquisitions—all with the aim of fostering broader community representation and understanding.

 Coming soon, an essay about the Brooklyn-based muse that teamed Holly together with her local library and favorite indie bookseller in order to create a library collection that would leave no reader—or writer behind.